fkjctm/node-poker-hands/readme.md

 # Installation and Operation

 After cloning the repo, do an `npm install` to install jest.
 To run the unit tests use `npm run test`.

-There is also a random hand script that can be run with `node randoms-hand.js N`. with `N` being the number of hands to run.
+You can also test the hand optimizer by running `npm run build` to compile the project to a `dist` folder.
+You can then run `node ./dist/src/find-best-hand.js "Ad Kc 2s 8c Kd Ah 3h 9h 7c..."` to get the best hand description along with the hand score.